mimiyin/choreographic-interventions-s18/README.md

 ### Assignment
    * Create a 1 minute duet between a programmed pathway and a dancer.
       * Pick from pathways we've discussed: linear, random, noisy, circular.
+      * You can use more than 1 kind of pathway.
       * If you use a new kind of pathway (e.g. fractals), include an analysis of that pathway comparable to what we have done in class so that you are on comparable conceptual footing.
-      * You can use more than 1 kind of pathway.
 * Use of Kinect is optional

 ***
-## Week 4 Crit Duets, Preview of Week 5
+## Week 4 Show Duets, Preview of Week 5

 ### Assignment
    * Read Chapter 7 of [Dynamic Alignment](https://books.google.com/books?id=CBwV_g8DhEMC&lpg=PA2&ots=nRQ2JS3SWv&dq=dynamic%20alignment%20chapters&pg=PP1#v=onepage&q&f=false)
-   * Complete Sections 2.0-2.2 of the Workbook
+   * Complete Sections 2.0-2.2 of Chapter 2 of the Workbook
 ***

 ## Week 5 Form + Substance: Re-architecture